atyvaert/ML--predicting-hotel-prices/README.md

 from the data, these features are created to improve the performance of the models.
 Our data contained a lot of categorical variables, for these variables we had to create dummy variables.
 To not have to many variables a maximum cardinality of 10 was imposedfor most of the variables.
-3 additional variables were created aswell:
+4 additional variables were created aswell:
 - room_type_conflict: equals 1  if the assigned room isn't equal to the reserved room type.
+- week_of_month: indicates in which part of the month the arrival date is located the month was split in 4-5 parts, alwats splitting after the seventh day.
 - time_between_arrival_checkout and time_between_arrival_cancel: difference in days between arrival and checkout (positive) or cancellation (negative).
 - nr_weekdays and nr_weekenddays: decomposes nr_nights in weekdays and weeekend days.

+Futhermore, indicaters variables were created.
+One for the number of babies and one for the number of children.

 Next to that, variables that have a high correlation were deleted.
 Lastly, log transformations were performed on some variables to make them less skewed.
+On the other numerical variables normalization was applied.

 ---------------------------------------------------------------------------------------------------
 FEATURE_ENGINEERING_PCA